VMBlakelock/bouquetnblooms/README.md

 After rectifying issue 6  - the developer went back to gitpod to open up the project and realised the projects also has no UX.
 Please use git commit history from the 30th Dec - updated Readme to see working project with UX.

+#### Issue 8

+It is realised now the project is deployed to Heroku there are know products added to the site.
+This due to lack of knowledge and time to add manually to the postgress database.
 ### Validation sites

 - When validating the code for HTML and CSS using [W3C Markup Validation](https://validator.w3.org/), errors where found and some were rectified, rectified errors included simple code errors and typos.